mmontes11/k8s-infrastructure/README.md

 ### [Clusters](./clusters)

-Entrypoint for each cluster that is used by flux when bootstrapping:
+Entrypoint for each cluster that is used by Flux when bootstrapping:
 - [production](https://github.com/mmontes11/k8s-bootstrap/blob/main/bootstrap.sh): Provisioned in [k8s-bootstrap](https://github.com/mmontes11/k8s-bootstrap).